ethereum-optimism/optimism/docs/fault-proof-alpha/manual.md

 This emits a log event `DisputeGameCreated(gameAddress, gameType, rootClaim)` where `gameAddress` is the address of the newly created dispute game.

-A simple helper script, [create_game.sh](../../op-challenger#create_gamesh) has been created to easily create a new dispute game and also provides an example of using `cast` to manually create a game.
+The helper script, [create_game.sh](../../op-challenger#create_gamesh) can be used to easily create a new dispute game and also acts as an example of using `cast` to manually create a game.

 ## Performing Moves

-The dispute game progresses by actors by countering existing claims via either the `attack` or `defend` methods in the `FaultDisputeGame` contract.
+The dispute game progresses by actors countering existing claims via either the `attack` or `defend` methods in the `FaultDisputeGame` contract.
 Note that only `attack` can be used to counter the root claim.
 In both cases, there are two inputs required:

-- `parentIndex` - the index in the claims array of the parent claim that is being countered
+- `parentIndex` - the index in the claims array of the parent claim that is being countered.
 - `claim` - a `bytes32` hash of the state at the trace index corresponding to the new claim’s position.

-A simple helper script, [move.sh](../../op-challenger#movesh), has been created to easily perform moves and also provides an example of using `cast` to manually call `attack` and `defend`.
+The helper script, [move.sh](../../op-challenger#movesh), can be used to easily perform moves and also acts as an example of using `cast` to manually call `attack` and `defend`.

 ## Performing Steps

-Attack and defend can only be used until the maximum depth of the game is reached.
+Attacking or defending are teh only available actions before the maximum depth of the game is reached.
 To counter claims at the maximum depth, a step must be performed instead.
 Calling the `step` method in the `FaultDisputeGame` contract counters a claim at the maximum depth by running a single step of the cannon VM on chain.
 The `step` method will revert unless the cannon execution confirms the claim being countered is invalid.
+Note, if an actor's clock runs out at any point, the game can be [resolved](#resolving-a-game).

 The inputs for step are: